BOWLING INFORMATION

 12. Start times may vary at the discretion of the tournament organisers and will be published when the entry list is opened.

-13. All merit tournaments and their supplementary games to start with 3 on the card.
+13. All merit tournaments and their supplementary games to start from 3 and played to 21 up.
 Handicaps will not be applied but the main competition will qualify for handicap adjustments.

 14. For all major tournaments there shall be no practice on the green on the fixture day.
 On tournament days, competitors having a bye into the second round may have a roll-up of five minutes maximum duration before playing their round.
 This rule does not apply to the ongoing competitions.